SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 ## Licensing

-Copyright (20xx-)20xx SAP SE or an SAP affiliate company and <your-project> contributors.
+Copyright (2022-)2022 SAP SE or an SAP affiliate company and sap-hana-compatibility-layer-for-mongodb-wire-protocol contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/<your-project>).
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol).